 Also, a Thundershirt can be very effective in this type of situation and was designed with storm-induced anxiety in mind 🙂

 It works on a similar type of principal to swaddling in babies.
-By wrapping the body firmly but gently it helps calm the central nervous system naturally and safely.
+By wrapping the body firmly but gently, it helps calm naturally and safely.

 Treating Other Types of Anxiety in Older Dogs

-The other causes of anxiety or fear in senior dogs include physical problems such as failing senses, or specific conditions such as incontinence, poor eyesight/hearing and canine dysfunction syndrome.
+The other causes of anxiety or fear in senior dogs include physical problems, such as failing senses, or specific conditions such as incontinence, poor eyesight/hearing and canine cognitive dysfunction.

 Plus generalized anxiety that’s a result of how the normal aging process affects behavior and emotions.